benmvp/slides/2022/connecttech/webdev.md

 - Notice how `<main>` actually comes before `<nav>` in the markup
   - For SEO purposes
   - But Grid layout puts it where we want visually!
-  - And has a responsive, mobile-first layout as well
+  - And unlike my site this code provides responsive, mobile-first layout as well

 /////
 <!-- .slide: data-background="url(../../img/webdev/rawpixel-487103-unsplash.jpg) no-repeat center" data-background-size="cover" -->